kernighan/archeage-3mle/mml-guide.md

 * All explicitly written octaves in the 3MLE code must be increased by 1.
 I.e., if 3MLE exports "o4", change this to "o5" for archeage.

-* Max tempo is 259 for Archeage

-* Any tempo changes must only be done in the first track.
-All other tracks will inherit them automatically.
-If there are tracks outside of track one that do tempo changes, good luck.

 * Archeage does not work with optimized "n" notes.
 These need to be converted back to the corresponding note.
 A simple program can do this, if you have a zero based array that goes starts with "c" and goes up to "b".
 The converted n note is the modulus 12 of the number.
 I.e., n32 is g+ (32 % 12 = 8).
 8 is the 9th element of a zero based array, which would be g sharp/a flat.
-See the tools/midi-note.pl perl script as an example.

-* Arpeggiated chords can generally be represented by using 32nd note rests between each member of the chord.
-The lowest note would have its full length, the second note would start with a 32nd note rest, followed by the rest of the duration, the 3rd note with a 16th note rest (32nd rest twice) and then the rest of the duration, etc.  These obviously take one track per note, so a 3-note arpeggiated chord requires 3 tracks.
-This works well with eigth note up to whole note arpeggiated chords.
-For 16th note arpeggiated chords, 64th note rests need to be used.